gox-ai/bulk_streaming_platform_movies_shows_csv/README.md

 Get movies and shows information for over 150+ OTT/ Streaming Platforms from rapidapi.
 Nicely format new arrivals into csv

 ## Running the script :
-1. clone the repo in your local directory .
+1. Clone the repo in your local directory .
-2. add .env file with API_KEY = 'given apikey from rapidapi'.
+2. Add .env file with API_KEY = 'given apikey from rapidapi'.
-3. install dependencies using 'npm install' or 'yarn'.
+3. Install dependencies using 'npm install' or 'yarn'.
-4. run 'node script.js' to generate a csv file with new arrivals data.
+4. Run `node script.js` to generate a csv file with new arrivals data.